jakebnz/hp-bios-password-brute-forcer/README.md

 The script also waits a randomised amount of time between attempting each password in order to avoid triggering any other brute-force detections, though there doesn't seem to be any other measures in place aside from the 3-attempt lockout.

 > **DISCLAIMER, AGAIN:** Seriously, do not use this to try and crack open a stolen laptop.
-It will not
+Aside from being illegal, it will not
 > work even if you do.